-Even though it is very much essential to curb the misuse and abuse of PIL article, any move by the government to regulate the PIL results in widespread protests from those who are not aware of its abuse and equate any form of regulation with erosion of their fundamental rights.
+Even though it is very much essential to curb the misuse and abuse of PIL articles, any move by the government to regulate the PIL results in widespread protests from those who are not aware of its abuse and equate any form of regulation with erosion of their fundamental rights.
 Thus, intervention of the Supreme Court is required.

 Public litigation in India is an extraordinary remedy available at a cheaper cost to all citizens of the country, it ought not to be used by all litigants as a substitute for ordinary ones or as a means to file inconsequential complaints.